rubypinkromance/rubypinkromance.com/src/shorts/ms-sandstroms-assistant/2-interview.md

 “Liz,” I said, glancing back towards her on the couch.
 She winked at me.
 “Is she not?”
 I looked back at Cheryl and felt the heat rising in my face as I realized my assumption was wrong.

-“Elizabeth — who might be better known to you as Ms. Holman — is my Executive Vice President.
+“Elizabeth, who might be better known to you as Ms. Holman, is my Executive Vice President.
 She’s not my secretary.”

 Elizabeth Holman!
 I knew that name.
 She’d been on the 30 under 30 lists before the company she founded failed dramatically.
 She’d dropped out of the public eye after that.
 Apparently, she’d convinced Cheryl Sandstrom to give her another chance.
 How had I not recognized her?